ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 - **Compute node**: A type of node used only for running processes.
 It is not accessible from outside the cluster.
 - **Login nodes**: A type of node which is used only for login and job submission.
 No computation should be performed on it.
 It is sometimes referred to as 'virtual desktop infrastructure' (VDI).
-- **Partition**: A logical grouping of nodes with similar characteristics (e.g., CPU architecture, memory size).
+- **Partition**: A logical grouping of nodes with similar characteristics (for example CPU architecture, memory size).
 - **Job**: A task submitted to SLURM for execution.
 - **Queue**: A waiting area where jobs are held until resources become available.
 - **Scheduler**: The component responsible for deciding which job gets executed